Facts & Figures

 Year Founded: 1940

-Bates offers 49 associate degrees, 65 professional certificates, 11 associate of applied science-transferable
+50 associate degrees, 76 professional certificates, 12 associate of applied science-transferable and 18 apprenticeship programs

 Highest Enrolled Programs